baserun-ai/baserun-py/README.md

     )
 ```

 ## Running tests with pytest
 To execute your tests and send logs to Baserun, simply use the --baserun plugin with pytest.
-When using the --baserun plugin there's no need to use the `@baserun.test` decorator.
-All tests will automatically send logs to Baserun.
+When using the --baserun plugin each test will automatically group logs together and then send them to Baserun.

 ```bash
 pytest --baserun your_test_module.py
 ```

 ## Running tests with unittest
-When you derive your test case from `BaserunTestCase`, there's no need to use the `@baserun.test` decorator.
-All test methods within a class that inherits from `BaserunTestCase` will automatically send logs to Baserun.
+When you derive your test case from `BaserunTestCase` all test methods will automatically group logs together and then send them to Baserun.
 ```python
 import baserun